unused/ruby-ftw/slides.md

 ![](./media/cesar-carlevarino-aragon-NL_DF0Klepc-unsplash.jpg)

 <!--
-Therefor we might say that: The more tools you know, the better you know if you could save some time, effort or sanity using something else.
+Therefor we might also say that: The more tools you know, the better you know if you could save some time, effort or sanity using something else.
 -->

 # Learn a Programming Language Every Year\footnote{https://unsplash.com/photos/FwF\_fKj5tBo}